 How to apply to University via UCAS

-Want to study at a University in London but still trying to figure out the UCAS application process?
+Want to study at a University in London for 2023/24 but still trying to figure out the UCAS application process?
 Don't worry!
 We're here to help you with our step-by-step guide.

-UCAS has extended the application deadline to Wednesday 26th January 2022, to help relieve student pressure.
+UCAS has extended the application deadline to Wednesday 25th January 2023.
 So, you still have time to send your application in and we've got you covered.

-To kick start the UCAS application process, you’ll need to sign up for a UCAS APPLY ACCOUNT.
+To kick start the UCAS application process, you’ll need to register in UCAS HUB.
 Here you’ll be asked some basic questions to create your UCAS account.
 You’ll then be given a username and can set up your password and security questions – don’t forget to write these all down somewhere.

 Note, you can only apply to university through UCAS once per cycle.